MikeCharlie9/MLP/README.md

 # MLP

-#### This is a collection of Python program for Multi-Layer Perceptron network
+#### This is a collection of Python programs for Multi-Layer Perceptron network

 ---